Killing of Cecil the lion: Background

 Cecil was named after the British businessman, politician and mining magnate Cecil Rhodes, the namesake also of Rhodesia, now Zimbabwe.
 Another lion thought to be Cecil's brother was noticed in Hwange National Park in 2008.
 During 2009, the two lions encountered an established pride, which resulted in a fight in which Cecil's brother was killed, and both Cecil and the pride leader were seriously wounded; the previous leader was subsequently mercy-killed by park rangers because of the wounds sustained during the fight with Cecil.
 Cecil retreated to another part of the park where he eventually established his own pride with as many as 22 members.
 During 2013, Cecil was forced out from the area by two young male lions and into the eastern border of the park.
 There, he created a coalition with another male lion named Jericho to establish two prides that consisted of Cecil, Jericho, half a dozen females and up to a dozen cubs sired by either Cecil or Jericho.

 The lions in the park, including Cecil, have been studied by scientists from the Wildlife Conservation Research Unit at the University of Oxford as part of a scientific project that has run since 1999, and his movements had been followed since 2008.
 Of the 62 lions tagged during the study period, 34 have died, including 24 through sport hunting.
 Of adult male lions that were tagged inside the park, 72% were killed through sport hunting on areas near the park.
 During 2013, 49 hunted lion carcasses were exported from Zimbabwe as trophies; the 2005–2008 Zimbabwe hunt "off-take" (licensed kills) average was 42 lions per year.
 The African Wildlife Foundation (AWF) found that the African lion population had decreased by forty-three percent from 1997 to 2017.
 The African Lion now has a conservation status of "vulnerable" with humans being its only co-predator.

 Cecil was identifiable by his black-fringed mane and a GPS tracking collar, and was Hwange Park's main attraction.
 One of the researchers on the project suggested that Cecil had become so popular because he was accustomed to people, allowing vehicles to approach sometimes as close as 10 m, making it easy for tourists and researchers to photograph and observe him.
-According to Alex Magaisa, an advisor to Zimbabwean Prime Minister Morgan Tsvangirai, Cecil was known only to a segment of society; unfortunately, some sources claimed 99.99 percent of Zimbabweans had never heard of Cecil.
+According to Alex Magaisa, an advisor to Zimbabwean Prime Minister Morgan Tsvangirai, Cecil was known only to a segment of society; some sources claimed 99.99 percent of Zimbabweans had never heard of Cecil.